UK Reports 6,000 New Coronavirus Cases - UrduPoint

 London, Sept 23 (UrduPoint / Pakistan Point News - 23rd Sep, 2020 ) :The UK on Wednesday reported 6,178 new coronavirus cases, a marked jump in the daily infection rate that comes a day after Prime Minister Boris Johnson unveiled new nationwide restrictions.

-It follows a rise of 4,926 the day before, and brings the total confirmed cases in Britain since the pandemic hit earlier this year to 409,729.
+It follows a rise of 4,926 the day before, and brings the total confirmed cases in Britain since the pandemic hit to 409,729.

 With a further 37 deaths reported in the past 24 hours, 41,862 people in Britain who tested positive for the virus have now died -- the highest toll in Europe.